sergeynordicresults/sergeynordicresults.github.io/index.md

   NOTE that teleporation is not like a quantum teleporation of electrons
 </details>

-  SO: IF you will NOT destroy origianal body THEN did the original soul devided to two? or now the original soul operates two bodies from a heaven????
+  SO: IF you will NOT destroy original body (step `d`) THEN

+  a. did the original soul devide to two souls?
+  b. or now the original soul operates two bodies from a heaven????

   NO, souls dont exist!
+Use Occam's razor!

-Use Occam razor!
-Soul is an additional variable `c` to a function `f(a, b, c)` that works fine without additional variable (with `a` and `b` variables only) - it means the variable `c` is not used in a body of function!
+  Soul is an additional variable `c` to a function `f(a, b, c)` that works fine without additional variable `c` (with `a` and `b` variables only) - it means the variable `c` is not used in a body of function!

-4. (Sam Harris proof) souls dont exist because you can devide the connection between two hemispheres a little (like this is done to treat epilepsy), and now human will act as if there two humans live in one body (e.g. one hand is putting closes on, while the other puts off closes)
+4. (Sam Harris proof) souls dont exist because you can devide the connection between two hemispheres (a little, like this is done to treat epilepsy), and now human body will act as if there TWO humans live in ONE body (e.g. one hand is putting closes on, while the other puts them off)

 #### What will happen after death